shivannis/xandr-docs-public/xandr-docs/articles/invest/netflix-deal-defined-buying-line-items.md

 # Netflix deal defined buying line items

 > [!NOTE]
 > This feature is currently in Alpha.
 It is still under development and is subject to change without notice.
-To enable this feature, contact your Xandr Account Representative.
+To enable this feature, contact your Microsoft Advertising Account Representative.

 ## Overview